Skip to main content

 Attribute Types

-The _list types are enums, not lists.
-A text_list attribute doesn’t hold multiple strings — it holds one string, picked from a fixed set of allowed values declared on the entity type.
-Same for number_list: the attribute’s value is one number chosen from a predefined set.
+The List types are enums, not lists.
+A Text List attribute doesn’t hold multiple strings — it holds one string, picked from a fixed set of allowed values declared on the entity type.
+Same for Number List: the attribute’s value is one number chosen from a predefined set.
 Think of them as constrained categorical values, not arrays.
-Use text_list / number_list when you want an attribute to be categorical and you want the platform to enforce valid values.
-Use text or number when the attribute is open-ended.
-Attribute types are fixed on the entity type — you can’t store a number in a text attribute.
+Use Text List or Number List when you want an attribute to be categorical and you want the platform to enforce valid values.
+Use Text or Number when the attribute is open-ended.
+Attribute types are fixed on the entity type — you can’t store a number in a Text attribute.
 The expression language respects these types when you reference attributes by name.

 How Attributes Flow